sdziallas/comp55/docs/labs/61-UseCasePic.md

 On the plantUML site,
 Once there,
 click on the online server option on the left sidebar.
-This will open up a plantUML webserver that has a sample sequence diagram, which we'll discuss in the future.
+This will open up a plantUML web server that has a sample sequence diagram, which we'll discuss in the future.
 Notice how in the text editor, the beginning line is ```@startuml``` and the last line is ```@enduml```.